KnowThePepper

 Few peppers carry as much cultural weight as the pimento.
 Long before it showed up jarred on grocery shelves, this Spanish-origin C. annuum was prized across Mediterranean kitchens for its dense, sweet flesh and deep crimson color.
 The name itself derives from the Spanish word for pepper, and the variety became so associated with olive stuffing that most Americans encounter it before they ever see a fresh one.

-At 100–500 SHU, pimento sits at the gentler end of the C. annuum botanical family — a species that also includes jalapeños, bell peppers, and paprika.
+At 100–500 SHU, pimento sits at the gentler end of the the annuum species line - a species that also includes jalapeños, bell peppers, and paprika.
 The heat is so minimal that it registers more as warmth than bite.
 What dominates instead is a rich, almost candy-like sweetness with earthy undertones that deepen when roasted.

 The heart shape is distinctive: wider at the shoulders, tapering to a blunt tip, typically 3–4 inches long with unusually thick walls for a pepper this size.
 That wall thickness is exactly what makes it ideal for stuffing and preserving - it holds its structure through heat processing better than thinner-skinned varieties.